• Skip to primary navigation

 Instructions

-• Begin by mixing together all the ingredients for the Chimichurri Butter.
-Mix thoroughly, then set in the fridge until ready to use.
-Season the outside of your short ribs with Coarse Kosher Salt thoroughly.
-Set to the side until ready to use.
+• Season the outside of your short ribs thoroughly with coarse Kosher salt.
+Set to the side at room temperature until ready to use.

-• If you boiled the potatoes, add the smashed potatoes to the grill and baste with the same basting oil.
-Cook for about 2 minutes per side until crispy, then pull off and let cool.
+• Add the smashed potatoes to the grill and baste them with the same basting oil used for the meat.
+Cook for about 2 minutes per side until crispy.

-• Gently heat up the chimichurri so it's a liquid.
-Slice up the ribs, serve with the potatoes and drizzle the Chimichurri Butter over top.
+• Slice up the ribs, serve with the potatoes, and drizzle the chimichurri butter over top.
 Enjoy!

 Derek Wolf